Allergies in Pets

 • Inflamed, itchy ears or chronic ear infections

-Common Environmental Irritants
+Common Environmental and Seasonal Irritants

 Allergic Contact Dermatitis